 Day 1: Lao Cai Station – Cat Cat Village – Fansipan Cable Car

-Cat Cat Village – the particularly famous village in Sapa that attract visitors from all over the world for its unique customs and practices that have remained in the area.
+Cat Cat Village – the particularly famous village in Sapa that attracts visitors from all over the world for its unique customs and practices that have remained in the area.

 Entrance Fee: 25,000 VND